Anabolic steroids and testosterone

 Anabolic steroids are often used intermittently.
 The periods of use last from a few weeks to even years, but on average a few months.
 Often between the periods of use, breaks lasting a few months are taken.
 At the beginning of a period of use, the quantity of steroids is gradually increased and, toward the end of the period, steroid use is discontinued in steps over a period of one to two weeks.
 The purpose of the breaks is to reduce the adverse effects and to give the body’s hormone production time to recuperate.
 Another method of use is the so-called blast and cruise.
 The blast and cruise regimen involves the alternating use of higher (blast) and lower (cruise) doses.
 During a blast and cruise period, the use is continuous and no breaks are taken.
 Abuse is characterized by the excessive use of anabolic steroids and several different kinds of anabolic steroids at the same time (stacking) [8, 16, 17, 20, 21].
 Oral anabolic steroids are used daily because of their fast half-life.
 Intramuscular anabolic steroids are often used weekly [22].

-Medical anabolic steroid use seeks to attain the body’s physiological concentrations, but use for doping purposes often seeks concentrations that are approximately 40–100 times higher (supraphysiological levels) [8].
+Medical anabolic steroid use seeks to attain the body’s physiological concentrations, but use for doping purposes often seeks concentrations that are multiple times higher (supraphysiological levels) [8].

 Adverse effects